 What is the Apple Card?

-Released in 2019, the Apple Card made waves as one of the most user-friendly rewards credit cards available in North America.
-It’s issued by Goldman Sachs – a major bank based in Salt Lake City – and it uses the Mastercard payment network.
+Released in 2019, the Apple Card made waves as one of the most user-friendly rewards credit cards available in the United States.
+It's issued by Goldman Sachs – a major bank based in Salt Lake City – and it uses the Mastercard payment network.

-To apply for an Apple Card, you must be a citizen of the United States with a credit score of 300 or more and an Apple ID in good standing.
+To apply for an Apple Card, you must be a citizen of the United States with a solid credit score and an Apple ID in good standing.

 The Apple Card's 5 biggest selling points are: